 These students help define the ideal PLE student; they promote the ideals of reason and debate to come together and share their ideas.
 These events help someone’s seemingly controversial or different ideas to become known in the mainstream edifice of political thought.
 The club’s aims are designed at integrating these ideas and allowing the participants to think about the subject under a deeper level of scrutiny.
 Participants in these PTT events walk out having gained some thoughtful insights which perhaps they had not thought of prior to the debate.
 Although they may not agree with everything (or anything) discussed at the club meeting, they leave with a new set of questions worth considering under the focused lens of individual inspection.

 PLE students should be able to adapt and work under scrutiny, without necessarily submitting to it.
 The course requires students to think and act using their own knowledge.
 In addition, it requires students to work in an environment out of their comfort zone.
-PLE students are always required to use reasoning to navigate other’s dissenting opinions, all the while reinforcing their own knowledge and applying it to what they have just learnt.
+Politics, Law and Economics (PLE) students are always required to use reasoning to navigate other’s dissenting opinions, all the while reinforcing their own knowledge and applying it to what they have just learnt.
 Organizations like PTT, with the help of their organizing team, are great at reminding students of these unspoken commandments which the university highly desires its students to possess.